JasperFx/wolverine/docs/tutorials/getting-started.md

 See also: [Wolverine as Command Bus](/guide/in-memory-bus)

-The two Web API functions directly delegate to Wolverine's `ICommandBus.InvokeAsync()` method.
+The two Web API functions directly delegate to Wolverine's `IMessageBus.InvokeAsync()` method.
 In that method, Wolverine will direct the command to the correct handler and invoke that handler inline.
 In a simplistic form, here is the entire handler file for the `CreateIssue`
 command: